An Edit Friendly DDPM Noise Space: Inversion and Manipulations: The DDPM noise space

 The vectors $\{x_T,z_T,\ldots,z_1\}$ uniquely determine the image $x_0$ generated by the process \eqref{eq:diffusion} (but not vice versa).
 We therefore regard them as the latent code of the model (see Fig.~\ref{fig:unfold}).
 Here, we are interested in the inverse direction.
 Namely, given a real image $x_0$, we would like to extract noise vectors that, if used in \eqref{eq:diffusion}, would generate $x_0$.
 We refer to such noise vectors as consistent with $x_0$.
 Our method, explained next, works with any $\eta\in(0,1]$.

-\section{Edit friendly inversion}
+\subsection{Edit friendly inversion}

-It is instructive to note that \emph{any} sequence of $T+1$ images $x_0,\ldots,x_T$, that starts with the real image $x_0$, can be used to extract consistent noise maps by isolating $z_t$ from \eqref{eq:diffusion} as\footnote{Commonly, $z_1=0$ in DDPM, so that we run only over $t=T,\ldots,2$.}
+It is instructive to note that \emph{any} sequence of $T+1$ images $x_0,\ldots,x_T$, in which $x_0$ is the real image, can be used to extract consistent noise maps by isolating $z_t$ from \eqref{eq:diffusion} as\footnote{Commonly, $z_1=0$ in DDPM, so that we run only over $t=T,\ldots,2$.}

-However, unless such an auxiliary sequence of images is carefully constructed, they are likely to be very far from the distribution of inputs on which the network $f_t(\cdot)$ was trained.
-In that case, fixing the so-extracted noise maps and changing the text condition, may lead to poor results.
+However, unless such an auxiliary sequence of images is carefully constructed, they are likely to be far from the distribution of inputs on which the network $f_t(\cdot)$ was trained.
+In that case, fixing the so-extracted noise maps, $\{x_T,z_T,\ldots,z_1\}$, and changing the text condition, may lead to poor results.